7 Best Feed Reader Apps for Linux Desktop

 To me, feed readers are still relevant, especially when you follow multiple websites and blogs.
 The offline access to your favorite website and blog’s content with options to archive and search is the most significant advantage of using a feed reader.

 Moreover, it gives you control over the content you want to consume.
-In the age where social media platforms want to decide what content you should be reading, it is important not to be a slave to the algorithms.
+In the age where social media platforms would like to decide what content you should be reading, it is important not to be a slave to the algorithms.

 Become a Better Linux User